jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 In addition to auto-deployment, IBM DevOps Services provides many other useful capabilities for application development:

-* Free hosting for public projects
+* Hosting for public projects
 * Multiple source code repositories
 * Support for agile development
 * Web-based development tools with customizations for Bluemix